petrvanblokland/DesignDesignSpace/Site.md

 ![DSGNWK_0665BW.jpg](docs/images/DSGNWK_0665BW.jpg)
-*Design Game on location at <a href="https://www.otis.edu" target="External">OTIS-LS</a>.
+*Design Game on location at <a href="https://www.otis.edu" target="External">OTIS College of Art and Design</a>.
 Besides the development of sketching methods, the design of feedback methods is an important and integral part of every Design Design Space study*

 ~~~Python
 box = page['Footer']